B2-Kumar/Notes/reactjs.md

 reactjs, jquery, axios.
 A framework is a set of pre-written code that provides a structure for developing software applications.
 Nextjs, Angular, Vuejs, Django, Ruby

+e.preventDefalut - prevents the default funtions. in case of forms it prevents the page from reloading.

+features of reactjs-
+JSX : It is a syntax extension of javascript by using which we can write html and javascript code together. components - It is the building blocks of any react application as react is single page application so it uses multiple components to render without reloading the page.
+It breaks the user interface into independent, reusable parts that can be processed separately. virtual dom - a lightweight representation of the real DOM in the memory.
+When the state of an object changes, virtual DOM changes only that object in the real DOM, rather than updating all the objects. one way data binding - It means data flows only from parent to its child in hierchical order.
+Unidirectional data flow keeps everything modular and fast. since the data flows in a single direction, it becomes easier to debug errors and know where the problem occurs in an application at the moment.

+Can web browers read jsx directly?
+No, web browsers cannot read JSX directly.
+JSX (JavaScript XML) is a syntax extension for JavaScript commonly used with React for describing the structure and rendering of UI components.
+Browsers understand standard JavaScript, but JSX is not valid JavaScript on its own.
+Therefore, JSX code needs to be transformed into regular JavaScript before it can be understood and executed by web browsers.
+This transformation process is typically done using a tool called a "transpiler."
+The most common transpiler for JSX is Babel.
+Babel converts JSX code into equivalent JavaScript code that browsers can understand.
+This includes transforming JSX elements into regular function calls and object structures.
+React come with Babel configurations preconfigured.

+differences between ES6 and ES5?